aldebaran/qibuild/doc/source/advanced/guide/using_toolchains.rst

 .. code-block:: console

-  $ qitoolchain add-package -c linux32 /path/to/worktree/package/world.tar.gz
+  $ qitoolchain add-package -t linux32 /path/to/worktree/package/world.tar.gz

 You can check that your package has been added with: